Introduction to Security Policies

 Network policy ensures the security of the network and helps the network to operate in an optimal state.
 The policy defines the accessibility of the network for different users and also defines the data protection rules that have to be deployed at the network level.
 Network is comprised of several nodes, and the policy covers the standards for all the nodes.
 The bandwidth of the Internet, the portion of the network like DMG or local network devices, should adhere to them’ policies.
 In a nutshell, it covers all the policies which are intended to cover the peers and resources in the network.

-It is practised worldwide to keep the system strong against attacks that could breach data, defame organizations, etc. Also, adherence to these policies makes the organization complain to the information security standards, which are considered mandatory to operate the business at a good or worldwide level.
+It is practiced worldwide to keep the system strong against attacks that could breach data, defame organizations, etc. Also, adherence to these policies makes the organization complain to the information security standards, which are considered mandatory to operate the business at a good or worldwide level.